utunga/vaccines-plus/index.md

 title: Vaccines Plus
 feature_text: |
   # Vaccines Plus
-  ## A new strategy to mitigate the spread of COVID-19 in Aotearoa/New Zealand
+  ## A strategy to mitigate the spread of COVID-19 in Aotearoa/New Zealand
 feature_image: "https://images.unsplash.com/photo-1650598375215-e3c38fd62b77"
-excerpt: "Vaccines Plus is new strategy to mitigate the spread of COVID-19 in Aotearoa/New Zealand that combines high vaccination coverage with effective public health and social measures"
+excerpt: "Vaccines Plus is strategy to mitigate the spread of COVID-19 in Aotearoa/New Zealand that combines high vaccination coverage with effective public health and social measures"
 ---

-COVID-19 is a novel pathogen that can repeatedly infect, with infection resulting in an increased risk of many serious long-term health complications for people of all ages.
-It is evident that vaccination alone will not be enough to fully protect our communities from high rates of COVID infection and the resulting complications.
+Vaccination alone is not be enough to fully protect our communities from high rates of COVID infection and the resulting complications.

-Relying on ‘personal responsibility’, without effective public health measures, will result in repeated waves of infection, an overloaded and dysfunctional healthcare system, and ongoing disruption to daily life.
-This scenario is currently playing out around the world.
-Instead, a collective approach is required that focuses on minimising transmission by means of public health policies.
-These measures should be viewed as protections rather than restrictions, and when combined with a high vaccination rate, would encompass a Vaccines Plus strategy.
+We need effective public health measures to avoid repeated waves of infection that  overload healthcare systems and disrupt daily life -- a scenario that is currently playing out around the world.
+Instead, we need a collective approach focused on minimising transmission by means of public health policies.

+Combined with a high vaccination rate, these protections encompass a Vaccines Plus strategy.

 ## Actions to take now

 COVID-19 spreads predominantly by airborne transmission.
 Public health policies must aim to provide clean air within indoor environments to minimise infections.
-The evidence for this conclusion is extensive.

 We urge the New Zealand Government to implement the following, as part of a Vaccines Plus strategy: